yanga9345/cs3342_smurf/README.md

 Finally, I'll need you to include a script that runs the tests: see the next section.

+**Do not include any object files, executable files, XCode project files, and the like.**

 To summarize, you'll deliver: